-Birmingham City v Reading
+Deeney scores twice as Birmingham beat Reading

 Post update

-Tahith Chong (Birmingham City) wins a free kick in the attacking half.
+Troy Deeney (Birmingham City) wins a free kick in the attacking half.

 Substitution

 Substitution, Birmingham City.
-Jordan James replaces Juninho Bacuna.
+Jordan Graham replaces Emmanuel Longelo because of an injury.

 Post update